USEPA/USEEIO/import_factors_exio/README.md

-# Generating Import Factors from Exiobase
+# Generating Import Emission Factors from Exiobase
-To generate import factors from exiobase, run the script [generate_import_factors.py](generate_import_factors.py)
+To generate import emission factors from exiobase, run the script [generate_import_factors.py](generate_import_factors.py)

 For each year, the following files are generated: